StevenTammen/bibledocs.org/content/discussion/ichthys/shorter-topical-studies/read-your-bible/the-bible-as-our-standard-of-evaluation/_index.md

   - That His work was deemed acceptable by the Father.
   - That we are saved on the basis of our faith in Him and in His work alone (and not by our own works).
   - That apart from faith in Him, there is no way to approach the Father.
-  - That the true believer in Jesus Christ follows Christ and His teachings throughout his life on this earth.<!-- --- -->
+  - That the true believer in Jesus Christ follows Christ and His teachings throughout his life on this earth.<!-- slide-break -->
 - If we are to follow Christ's teachings, that brings us right back to how we know what those are.
 The only sure way to learn about Jesus Christ and His teachings is through the Bible.
 Because:
   - The Bible is God's Word.
   - The Bible, God's Word, is divinely inspired by Him.